This post may contain affiliate links. Please read our disclosure policy.

 Allow the dump cake to cool completely before you slice it for a clean slice.
 It can be crumbly when it is still warm.

-How do I store my pumpkin dump cake?
+How do I store pumpkin dump cake?

 Store cooled pumpkin dump cake in an airtight container or wrapped in plastic wrap covered with aluminum foil in the refrigerator for up to a week.
 Can also freeze for up to two months.
 Thaw at room temperature or in the refrigerator.
 Warm in oven.

-Why is my dump cake powdery?
+Why is my pumpkin dump cake powdery?

 If your dump cake has a powdery texture, it’s probably because the cake mix or butter wasn’t evenly spread.
 If you notice this happening while baking, you can use a spoon to move the melted butter from the corners onto the dry spots and put it back in the oven.
 You can also add a little bit more butter.
 I promise no one will complain!

-What to serve with my dump cake?
+What to serve with my pumpkin dump cake?

 Serve the dump cake with a scoop of vanilla ice cream or whipped cream and a drizzle of caramel sauce.